Remember Me

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Tyler and Ally go on their first real date.
 Tyler makes the active choice to pursue this relationship, crossing from using her for revenge into genuine connection.
 They share their first meaningful conversation., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Tyler confronts his father Charles in a brutal fight over Caroline being sent away.
 Their relationship hits rock bottom.
-Tyler storms out, seeming to have lost everything: Ally, his sister, his father, his path forward., shows the protagonist at their lowest point.
+Tyler storms out, seeming to have lost everything: Ally, his sister, his father, his path forward., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Tyler reconciles with Ally and his father shows unexpected vulnerability about Caroline.
 Tyler gains new clarity about forgiveness and moving forward.
 He decides to meet his father at his office to truly connect., demonstrating the transformation achieved throughout the journey.